farlowdw/software-development-handbook/blog/2024/2024-10-17-topological-order-sort/index.md

 description: >-
   This post explores what topological sorting is all about and includes two methods for obtaining a topological ordering on a DAG: Kahn's algorithm and a DFS-based approach.
 The DFS approach is then used in Kosaraju's algorithm to identify strongly connected components of a graph.
 tags:
-  - Graphs
-  - Bellman-Ford
-  - Dijkstra
+  - Topological Sort
-  - DAG
+  - Kosaraju
   - Tutorial
   - Algorithms with Attitude
 keywords:
-  - graphs
-  - dag
-  - dijkstra
-  - bellman-ford
+  - topological sort
   - algorithms with attitude
 authors:
   - farlow